Pandaqi/Rode-Panda-Website/rode-panda/content/english/design/boardgame/naivigation.md

 Hopefully you see why it was such a big undertaking.
 I had to write all the code, create the graphics, implement shared systems that would fit every single idea I had for a different vehicle.
 And then make and test each individual game, including its special rules and graphics.

+As always, to keep this manageable (for both me and the players), I used the "divide and conquer" approach on the project.
+The games are further subdivided into three types:

+* **Major Games**: the 5 most common vehicles.
+These are a great introduction to the idea.
+A middle ground in terms of complexity, playtime, etcetera.
+* **Minor Games**: less common vehicles that allow me to explore new approaches to the idea.
+These can be far simpler and shorter, or far more involved than the major games, but they still use the shared core/material.
+* **Standalones**: as expected, these stand on their own and can be _anything_.
+This is reserved for really weird vehicles (like Santa's sleigh) that are Naivigation "in spirit", but don't necessarily share rules.

 ### Wait, didn't you make Naivigation before?

 Yes!
 For years, an older (much worse) version of Naivigation was on my website.